Charming, friendly and unforgettable - Placencia, Belize is my top travel spot of 2021

 It is best to start at the very end where the harbour is and meander back up through town.
 The fishermen will likely be gathered around chatting, and they’ll greet you with a smile and a wave.
 Children will be playing in the water and there will be a few brave souls working out under the sun in an outdoor gym.
 It feels unspoiled and welcoming, everyone will say hello and no one seems stressed or hurried, this is Caribbean living at its best.

-When the heat and the smell of sizzling food become too much, stop off for a drink and a bite on the beachfront at Barefoot Bar (check out my round-up of other restaurants in Belize here).
+When the heat and the smell of sizzling food become too much, stop off for a drink and a bite on the beachfront at Barefoot Bar.
 Sit at a table in the sand, order a frozen cocktail and get ready to watch the world go by.
-If you are visiting between June and February, Caribbean Spiny Lobster will be on menus everywhere, fresh out of the sea and onto the grill with a side of plantain chips or rice and beans, doused liberally in hot sauce by Marie Sharp, the famous Belizean whose spicy condiments are now sold all over the world.
+If you are visiting between June and February, Caribbean Spiny Lobster will be on menus everywhere, fresh out of the sea and onto the grill with a side of plantain chips or rice and beans.
+Douse it liberally in hot sauce by Marie Sharp, the famous Belizean whose spicy condiments are now sold all over the world.
 It’s easy to spend hours here, and if you’ve had the forethought to bring a swimsuit and towel, you can take a refreshing dip in between rounds.

 As the day wears on, the music will get louder and you might get roped into a salsa dancing class.
 But if you can tear yourself away, continue along the boardwalk and pick up some trinkets before merging back onto the main road, where there is an ice cream parlour, Tutti Frutti, offering sweet and welcome refreshment.
 For more treats, be sure to find the local street food seller known as Lady Gaga, who rides a bike piled high with fresh pineapple doughnuts and banana cream eclairs.
 Well worth putting up with the sticky glaze that will coat your fingers afterwards.

-If staying in town for dinner, head to Rumfish Y Vino and its romantic candlelit deck for a more ‘fine dining’ experience but still a relaxed and laid-back vibe.
+If staying in town for dinner, head to Rumfish Y Vino and its romantic candlelit deck for a more fine dining experience but still a relaxed and laid-back vibe.
 Alternatively, to continue the fun, hop in a taxi to Jaguar Bowling Lanes and order a pizza, Belizean style topped with jalapenos and pineapple.
+Read this blog post for my rundown of other restaurants in Placencia.

 Sun drunk and carefree, finish the night with a midnight swim and then fall into a deep sleep, ready to do it all again the next day.